Flensburg Government: Withdrawal of diplomatic recognition

 Notably, Japanese ambassador Hiroshi Ōshima and his legation were among those taken into custody.
-Despite Ōshima's objections, he and his staff had been ordered by Hitler to leave Berlin for Bad Gastein in Austria, which resulted in them being captured by the U.S. Army.
+Despite Ōshima's objections, he and his staff had been ordered by Hitler to leave Berlin for Bad Gastein in Austria, which resulted in them being captured by the US Army.
 Had they been permitted to remain in Berlin, any surviving Japanese diplomats would presumably have been quickly repatriated to Japan since they were not yet at war with the Soviet Union.
 The Empire of Japan, which after the German surrender was effectively the only remaining Axis belligerent, promptly denounced the German surrender and the Flensburg government and seized the German embassy in Tokyo and seven U-boats.

 Henceforward, although the Flensburg government had a nominated Minister for Foreign Affairs, it had no access to the diplomatic assets of the former German state and was not accorded diplomatic recognition by any of the former protecting powers, the other remaining neutral countries or any of its erstwhile allies in the Far East (i.e. the Japanese Empire and the puppet regimes still functioning under its control).
 On 5 May Schwerin von Krosigk had dispatched Walter Schellenberg to Sweden as a personal emissary via Folke Bernadotte, hoping to establish diplomatic relations and to expedite a partial surrender of German forces in Norway.
 This mission was overtaken by the general capitulation of all German forces, and following 8 May all further approaches from the Flensburg Government to Sweden were ignored.

-Former armaments minister Albert Speer suggested that after the surrender the Flensburg government should dissolve itself.
-Instead Dönitz and his ministers chose to continue in hope of presiding over post-war Germany as a provisional government.
-Even though they could exercise no direct territorial authority, the cabinet still met daily at 10.00 a.m.
+Since Dönitz's surrender of northern Germany on 5 May, the Flensburg government was totally surrounded; after Victory in Europe, it became an enclave in an otherwise totally occupied country.
+Speer suggested that the Flensburg government should dissolve itself to avoid mockery.
+Because they were not immediately arrested by the British surrounding them, Dönitz and his ministers instead hoped that they could survive by being useful to the Allies as a provisional government.
+Armed German guards continued to march in the streets and remained stationed around government buildings that flew the Nazi flag.
+Allied visitors avoided giving orders.
+Even though they could exercise no direct territorial authority, the cabinet still met daily at 10:00 a.m.
 Various papers on post-war reconstruction issues were proposed to be prepared, but the Western Allies showed no sign that they might receive them.
-Otherwise much time was devoted to discussion of how far the symbols, medals and insignia of the Hitler regime should be retained within the Flensburg headquarters.
+Otherwise much time was devoted to discussion of how far the symbols, medals, and insignia of the Hitler regime should be retained within the Flensburg headquarters.

 Nazi war crimes

 Some acknowledgement of Nazi war crimes became unavoidable.
-The departure of the SS leadership from Flensburg opened the way for the Dönitz government to offer its own version of how the murder squads, concentration camps and killing facilities had come into being.
+The departure of the SS leadership from Flensburg opened the way for the Dönitz government to offer its own version of how the murder squads, concentration camps, and killing facilities had come into being.
 Their response was that all these atrocities had been undertaken in secret, and entirely by Himmler and the SS.
 Dönitz and Jodl issued a joint public statement "that neither the German Wehrmacht nor the German people had knowledge of these things."
-While this statement was mostly untrue, the consequent myth of the "good Wehrmacht" as having been deceived and betrayed by the "evil SS" was to achieve wide currency for decades in post-war Germany.